pkumod/gStore/docs/USAGE.md

 **If queries containing updates are sent via `ghttp`, you'd better often send a `checkpoint` command to the `ghttp` console.
 Otherwise, the updates may not be synchronize to disk and will be lost if the `ghttp` server is stopped abnormally.(For example, type "Ctrl+C")**

-**Attention: you can not stop ghttp by simply type the command "Ctrl+C", because this will cause the changes of databases lost.
+**Attention: you had better not stop ghttp by simply type the command "Ctrl+C", because this is not safe.

 ** In order to stop the ghttp server, you can type `bin/shutdown serverPort`
 - - -